henniggroup/VASPsol/docs/USAGE.md

 - For examples, please see the Examples folder

-- Set LAMBDA_D_K(the debye length in Angstroms) parameter in the INCAR to use the linearized Poisson-Boltzmann model(electrolyte model)
+- Set LAMBDA_D_K(the debye length in Angstroms) parameter in the INCAR file to use the linearized Poisson-Boltzmann model(electrolyte model)
 ```
 	The constant, FERMI_SHIFT, printed out to the stdout needs to be added to
 	the fermi level to get the alignment right(the sign of the shift becomes